globality-corp/cookiecutter-microcosm-sagemaker/{{cookiecutter.repository_name}}/README.md

 This will install all the dependencies and set the project up for local usage.

+### Directory structure

+- `bundles/`: Contains the bundles.
+Each bundle wraps an ML model and also handles the setup and data transformation around the given model.
+- `commands/`: Contains the `app` and `config` information for use by the CLI commands defined in `microcosm-sagemaker`.
+- `evaluations/`: Evaluation metrics
+- `models/`: These are data models, **not** ML models
+- `resources/`: REST resources
+- `routes/`: REST routes
+- `tests/`: Tests

 ## Training

 To train on a dataset locally, run